mapsteps/wp-video-popup/readme.txt

 `[wp-video-popup video="link-to-your-youtube-or-vimeo-video"]`

-in your post, page, custom post type or template file to embed your responsive YouTube or Vimeo video lightbox popup.
+in your post, page, custom post type or template file to add a responsive YouTube or Vimeo video lightbox to your WordPress website.

 To open the lightbox, simply add the **CSS-class**

 `wp-video-popup`

-to the element you wish to open/trigger the popup.
+to the element you wish to open/trigger the lightbox.

 = GDPR Compliance =
 WP Video Popup is 100% GDPR compliant.
 No connection to YouTube or Vimeo is established before the trigger element has been clicked.